4 Test Prep Mistake B-School Applicants Must Avoid

 After crossing all the checkpoints, you’ll step into your dream college.
 Throughout the there are numerous phases when the GMAT aspirants commit mistakes, below we have enlisted the highlighted areas where mistakes can be committed.
 For repenting one mistake you have to wait for one long year, to get back on the track.

-Sometimes MBA aspirants in greed of seeking admission in the renowned business colleges create bogus or overhyped themselves in the SOPs, or LORs which can be one of the reasons of rejection of candidature.
-Use simple English language for writing the sentences, never over project yourself.
-The documents should clearly represent your long-term and short-term plans.
+Sometimes MBA aspirants in greed of seeking admission in the renowned business colleges create bogus or overhyped themselves in the SOPs, or LORs which can be one of the reason of rejection of candidature.
+Use simple English languages for writing the sentences, never over project yourself. it should be clearly state your long term and short term plans.

 Sometimes MBA aspirants fail to provide the original and necessitate documents for approving either Visa or acquiring funds.
 Keep all your documents ready beforehand, so there will be NO chance left for losing your MBA candidacy.

 Improve your skills, work for quality and definitely you’ll be succeed.
 Good Luck!

 Share your views by posting your comment below.
 You can ask for any assistance related to GMAT and MBA from us by calling us at +918884544444.
 You can write to us at firstname.lastname@example.org.